lucianostegun/lucianostegun/README.md

 ## FEATURED PERSONAL PROJECTS

-## Edição Regional (www.edicaoregional.com.br)
+## Newzzer (www.newzzer.com.br)
-Edição Regional is a CMS platform specially built to meet the demand of small and medium-sized newspapers and magazines who want to have a complete news website without the need to develop everything from scratch.
+Newzzer is a CMS platform specially built to meet the demand of small and medium-sized newspapers and magazines who want to have a complete news website without the need to develop everything from scratch.

 The platform offers a complete and customized solution for managing content for news, articles, advertising and integration with external services such as Google Analytics or social networks.